atolab/zenoh-examples/face-recog/README.md

         $ python3 recognize_faces.py -e tcp/demo.zenoh.io:7447

-## Step VI -- Run the display component
+## Step VII -- Run the display component
-This component subscribes to faces images from the detecton component, and to identifications from the face recognition component on YAKS and displays them.
+This component subscribes to faces images from the detecton component, and to identifications from the face recognition component on zenoh and displays them.

         $ python3 display_faces.py